posreadyxp/AT-Tool/README.md

 **How To Use?**

-You need start bat file (in cmd) with administrator privileges! (supports Windows 2000, XP, 7, 8, 10)
+You need start bat file with administrator privileges! (supports Windows 2000, XP, 7, 8, 10)

-**How I help with it?**
+**Can I help with it?**

 - Yes.
 You can add tweak('s) for program.

-For help, please, create pull request or issues with tweaks-file =)
+**How?**

-(I don't know English, sorryy)
+For help, please, create pull request or issues with tweaks-file or batch file fix